hesh-alghamdi/TOP/README.md

-# This repository is make to be updated as I go through The Odin Project
+# Tribute Page
+This is just a basic HTML and CSS project to make a tribute page of someone we lost.